vazw/vazw/README.md

 I'm Vin, Jakkraphat from Northern, Thailand.
 `````
-I'm a Self Learning Developer with +2 yrs of hands-on experience Financing
-and +1 yrs Developing solutions.
+I'm a Self Learning Developer with +1 yrs of hands-on experience Financing and Developing solutions.

 I'm currently based in Phayao and Chiang Rai, Thailand